webpack-contrib/css-loader/README.md

 ###### `RegExp`

-Enable css modules for files based on filename and satisfying `/youRegExp/.test(filename)` regex.
+Enable css modules for files based on a filename and satisfying your regex.

 **webpack.config.js**